bokiwang/bokiwang.github.io/_pages/cv.md

 18 – 19 **Principal Investigator**, JumpStart Research Grant ($500), ASU Graduate and Professional Students’ Association
 - Title: *Investigation of a causal relationship between visuospatial function and motor learning through inhibitory right parietal cortex tDCS*

+### Invited Presentations

+- **Wang, P.** (2022 July) [Visualizations That Eye Care About](https://www.youtube.com/watch?v=_lLgD6Yf7Ps).
+Women in Sports Data Hackathon.

+- Schaefer, S.Y., **Wang, P.**, Schweighofer, N. (2018, June).
+Dissociating learning- and non-learning-related performance changes during motor skill training in older adults.
+In Multidisciplinary Symposium – Methodological Advances in Motor Learning and Development.
+Symposium conducted at the meeting of North American Society for the Psychology of Sport and Physical Activity, Denver, Colorado.

+- **Wang, P.** (2017 January) Inhibitory control: A continuous motor task provides more information than reaction time task measures.
+The Center for Brain, Behavior and Cognition Seminar Series, Penn State University.

+### Conference Presentations

+- **Wang, P.**, Schaefer S.Y.
+(2020, June).
+Learning not to dwell on it: determining components of a functional reaching task most predictive of learning in older adults.
+Virtual presentation delivered at the 2020 Virtual NASPSPA conference.
+- Hooyman A., **Wang, P.**, Schaefer S.Y.
+(2020, June).
+Kinematic analysis of functional reaching demonstrates differential performance strategies as a result of age.
+Poster accepted for the 2020 NASPSPA conference.
+- **Wang, P.** (2020, April).
+Modifying Motor Skill Learning via Neuromodulation of Frontoparietal Networks.
+Talk delivered at Fast-Presentation Competition for Emerging Scientists at NYC Neuromodulation Online 2020.
+- Schaefer S.Y., **Wang, P.**, Daniel S. Peterson (2018, November).
+Initial Performance on a non-dominant hand feeding task is limited by focused attention in older adults.
+Poster presented at 2018 Annual Meeting of the Society for Neuroscience, Washington D.C.
+- **Wang, P.**, Schaefer S.Y.
+(2017, November).
+Predicting motor skill retention in older adults with the Visuospatial/Executive subtest of the Montreal Cognitive Assessment.
+Poster presented at 2017 Annual Meeting of the Society for Neuroscience, Washington D.C.
+- **Wang, P.**, Schaefer S.Y.
+(2017, November).
+Predicting motor skill retention in older adults with the Visuospatial/Executive subtest of the Montreal Cognitive Assessment.
+Poster presented at 2017 Annual Meeting of American Society of Neurorehabilitation, Baltimore, MD.
+- **Wang, P.**, Schaefer S.Y.
+(2017, October).
+Visuospatial/Executive subtest of the Montreal Cognitive Assessment predicts motor skill retention in older adults.
+Poster presented at the 2017 New Mexico Clinical Neurostimulation Meeting, Albuquerque, NM.
+- **Wang, P.**, Chennavasin, A., Tucker, J. R., Samimy, S., Reynolds, M., Huang-Pollock, C., & Neely, K. A. (2016, November).
+Deficits in inhibitory force control in young adults with ADHD.
+Poster presented at 2016 Annual Meeting of the Society for Neuroscience, San Diego, California.

 ### Honors and Awards